braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/s3_to_snowflake.md

 ---
 nav_title: Transfer Data from Amazon S3 to Snowflake
+article_title: Transfer Data from Amazon S3 to Snowflake
 page_order: 7
 page_type: tutorial
-description: "This how-to article will walk you through transferring data from cloud storage (like Amazon S3) to a warehouse (like Snowflake) using the E process."
+description: "This how-to article will walk you through transferring data from cloud storage (like Amazon S3) to a warehouse (like Snowflake) using the ETL process."
 tool: Currents

 ---